ssmostagh/P2M_Accelerator/README.md

 - **Sketch-to-Tech Pack**: Transform hand-drawn sketches into professional technical illustrations
 - **AI Analysis**: Automatic garment analysis with detailed proportions and measurements
-- **Dual Output**: Generate both photorealistic renderings and technical flats
+- **Workflow-Based Generation**: Step-by-step process with selection at each stage for optimal results
+- **Two-Step Flat Generation**: Front view generated first, then used as reference for back view to ensure consistency
+- **4-Variation Selection**: Choose from 4 AI-generated variations at both flat and rendering stages
+- **Generation History**: Track all generations with timestamps and restore any previous version
+- **Annotated Tech Packs**: Automatically generate annotated technical flats with measurement callouts
+- **Smart Annotation Regeneration**: Annotations auto-update when flat changes, or regenerate independently
 - **Combined Views**: Front and back views generated side-by-side in single images
-- **Regeneration with Feedback**: Regenerate specific images with custom feedback for iterative refinement
-- **Consistency Control**: Built-in consistency requirements ensure front and back views match
-- **Factory-Ready Flats**: Technical flats suitable for manufacturer production with proper line weights and details
+- **Factory-Ready Flats**: Technical flats with proper line weights suitable for manufacturer production
 - **Multiple Upload Options**: Support for separate front/back sketches or combined front+back images

 ## Technology Stack